zzhome007/op/router/s905x3/README.md

 The firmware supports USB hard disk booting.
 You can also Install the OpenWrt firmware in the USB hard disk into the EMMC partition of S905x3, and start using it from EMMC.

-Update the bootloader to support 1000M/s (X96-Max+ / H96-Max-X3-Round / HK1-Box universal HK1-box bootloader). you can restore the bootloader, restart it, and run the relevant command again.
+If you use the scheme of writing emmc, you first need to Update the bootloader to support 1000M/s (X96-Max+ / H96-Max-X3-Round / HK1-Box universal HK1-box bootloader). you can restore the bootloader, restart it, and run the `Install OpenWrt` command again.
 ```shell script
 dd if=/root/hk1box-bootloader.img of=/dev/mmcblk1 bs=1M
 sync